tharun8748/lostlink/README.md

  # LostLink

 LostLink is a graph-powered Lost and Found application that connects lost reports, found reports, items, locations, people, and item features.

-The system uses Neo4j as the graph database during development and is designed to run with CognoDB as the required production database layer.
+The system uses CognoDB as its graph database layer for both development and deployment.

 ---